-A sample edit is a short edit a freelance editorial professional might do before taking you on as a client.
-You can usually request one so you can get an idea of how the editor works before you hire them.
+A sample edit is a short edit a freelance editor might do before taking you on as a client.
+You can usually request one so you can get an idea of how they work.
 Or the editor might decide to do one to calculate a fee based on how long it takes them to edit a small segment of your work.
 It can allow you to see if an editor will be a good fit for you – and vice versa!
-But there are some misconceptions around sample edits, particularly about whether you should pay for them, that I’d like to address.
+But there are some misconceptions around sample edits, particularly about whether you should pay for them or if they should be free.

 Are sample edits free?

-The short answer to this is: it depends.
-Some authors are under the impression that all freelance editors should offer a free sample edit, and if they don’t, they’re a scammer or are taking advantage.
+The short answer is: it depends.
+Some authors are under the impression that all freelance editors should offer a free sample edit, and if they don’t, they’re a scammer.
 This isn’t true.
-Lots of freelance editors do indeed offer free samples.
-But there are also plenty of legitimate and skilled editors who charge for it.
+Lots of freelance editors do offer free samples.
+But there are also plenty of legitimate ones who charge for it.

-I’m not sure where this misconception that samples should be free comes from.
-It might be because it’s common knowledge that literary agents should never charge reading fees, and if they do, well – they’re sketchy and should be avoided.
-The same goes for vanity publishers.
+I’m not sure where the misconception that samples should be free comes from.
+It might be because it’s common knowledge that literary agents should never charge reading fees, and if they do, they’re sketchy.

-But editorial freelancers are different.
-We’re individuals with small businesses, and because of that, there are no hard and fast rules.
+But freelance editors are different.
+We’re small business owners.
+There are no hard and fast rules.
 We all run our businesses in different ways.
-I personally charge for samples.
-I’ll get into the reasoning behind why some editors charge for these next.
+I personally charge for samples, and I’ll get into the reasoning behind that next.

-Why would an editor charge for a sample edit?
+Why would a freelance editor charge for a sample edit?

-There are lots of reasons to unpack here.
-The most common reasons I’ve seen are:
+There are lots of reasons to unpack.
+The most common reasons are:

 - Schedule.
-This is related to the previous point.
-If an editor is in demand, they likely don’t have a lot of free time and don’t want to spend that on pro-bono work.
+If an editor is in demand, they likely don’t have a lot of free time and don’t want to spend that on free work.

 - Some authors have been known to get “frankenedits”.
 A frankenedit is named after Frankenstein’s monster.
 Why?
-Well, what an author will do is send lots of samples to dozens of freelance editors, from different sections of their work.
+Well, what an author will do is send lots of samples to dozens of editors, from different sections of their work.
 They’ll get a free sample for each section.
 They do this in the hopes that they can get a complete, free edit if they contact enough editors.
-It’s quite a common occurrence in the editorial community, unfortunately.
-But word gets around; like agents, freelance editors talk to each other.
+It’s quite a common occurrence, unfortunately.
+But word gets around.
+Like agents, freelance editors talk to each other.
 We usually get to know if a certain writer is contacting dozens of us for freebies, and we warn each other.
-But some editors prefer to charge for samples to weed this practice out.
-Frankenedits are morally wrong, and unfair, taking advantage of the editor’s time and energy.
+Some editors prefer to charge for samples to weed this practice out.
+Frankenedits are wrong and unfair, taking advantage of the editor’s time and energy.

 - The editor is a full-time freelancer.
-If an editor has another full-time job, and only edits for clients in their spare time, they might feel more comfortable providing free samples, since they have a secure income stream already.
-But lots of editors are full-time freelancers/business owners, and may choose to charge for samples for this reason.
-Again, not everyone does things this way – it’s really a case of YMMV!
+If an editor has another full-time job, and only edits for clients in their spare time or on the side, they might feel more comfortable providing free samples.
+But lots of editors are full-time freelancers, and might choose to charge for samples for this reason.

 Why would a sample edit be free?